 It is logical that children require quite a bit of help with a lot of things when they are young and just learning about the adult world.
 One common difficulty that parents face is teaching their children to succeed alone.
 A child who simply gives up when things become too difficult is prone to a series of challenges throughout their lives, as there are huge challenges before them.

-Summer camp programs are meant to help children explore challenges and independence in a way that is both exciting and interesting.
-Summer camps help enjoy all sorts of opportunities – from going on a hike, building a fire, building a tent, and getting to know new individuals, which allows them to step outside the comfort zone.
+Summer camp programs like LEGO camps are meant to help children explore challenges and independence in a way that is both exciting and interesting.
+Summer camps help enjoy all sorts of opportunities as well as improve mental health – from going on a hike, building a fire, building a tent, and getting to know new individuals, which allows them to step outside the comfort zone.

 Schools can be varied and unique.
 But even though the DMV provides parents with choices in charter schools and faith-based schools with amazing areas of study and educational opportunities, the level of diversity isn’t always very high.